 This post contains affiliate links

 Covered in lush temperate rainforest, surrounded by pods of killer whales, inhabited by very few humans and resident to many genera of flora and fauna, Vancouver Island is a beautiful introduction, or farewell, to your road trip around Canada.
 It lies around 30 nautical miles off the coast from British Columbia’s capital Vancouver, hence the name, and has been a popular tourist destination for many decades.
-What draws most people to The Island, in my opinion, isn’t the inland mountains, which are much grander than I thought they’d be, but the relaxed coastal lifestyle, the surf and the late night bonfires on the beach.
+What draws most people to The Island, in my opinion, isn’t the inland mountains, which by the way are much grander than I thought they’d be, but the relaxed coastal lifestyle, the surf and the late night bonfires on the beach.

-Hence if you are road tripping across Canada and starting or ending your trip in Vancouver, consider adding few more days to your itinerary for a side trip to Vancouver Island.
+If you are road tripping across Canada and starting or ending your trip in Vancouver, consider adding few more days to your itinerary for a side trip to Vancouver Island.

 A Four Day Road Trip Guide to Vancouver Island in Canada

 The best way to travel around Vancouver Island

 The best way to get around the Island is by campervan.
 It gives you the freedom of being in the right place at the right time without having to worry about hotel bills.
 The best place to search for camper vans is on the most extensive campervan price comparison website Motorhome republic.